Shoshin23/Envision-Computer-Vision-Engineer-Assignment/README.md

 For OCR, you can use Google Cloud Vision OCR(or any Cloud-based OCR that returns bounding box data).
 If you're using Cloud Vision, you can follow this really simple tutorial to setup a sample API key: https://codelabs.developers.google.com/codelabs/cloud-vision-api-python

 The algorithm can tailored to work with only the images that are provided, these represent the most common type of images that users tend to use with Envision.
-Your final result can be in the form of an executable Open-CV based Python/C++ script or be deployed as a Flask Web Server.
+Your final result can be in the form of an executable Python/C++ script or be deployed as a Flask Web Server.

 Your script/API endpoint should accept an image and return the headings found in the image.
 Below is a sample of how the Python script could work.